 The Pirates sent Santos back to AA due to a lack of room at Indianapolis.
 He served as Altoona’s regular third baseman all year.
 He got off to a good start, but got hurt and missed the majority of April.
 When he came back he went into a major slump, his first real slump as a pro.
 He hit just .200 in May, but bounced back in June and hit reasonably well the rest of the year, although not as well as in 2012.
 He continued to show very good strike zone judgment, but still hit for only modest power.
 He didn’t have much of a platoon split.
 Santos struggled on defense, committing 32 errors and posting only an .895 fielding percentage.

 Santos has shown himself to be a good hitter who gets on base, but he doesn’t have much power and lacks a defensive position.
 That’s going to make it hard for him to find a role in the majors.
 He’s 26 now and has yet to reach AAA.
-He’s also eligible for the Rule 5 draft, but his age lack of any clear role as a potential major leaguer reduce the chances that he’ll either be added to the roster or selected in the draft.
+He was eligible for the Rule 5 draft, but his age lack of any clear role as a potential major leaguer probably didn’t help his odds of getting selected, which he wasn’t.
 Hopefully, he’ll get a chance in AAA in 2014.